Pillar Guide · Microsoft Enterprise Licensing 2026

 What is the best Microsoft licensing agreement for large enterprises?

 For enterprises with 500+ users, the Enterprise Agreement (EA) typically provides the best pricing and most comprehensive terms.
-The EA offers a 3-year commitment with tiered discounts based on organisation size, annual true-up flexibility, and the ability to negotiate additional discounts beyond the standard tier pricing.
-However, the Microsoft Customer Agreement (MCA) is being positioned as an alternative with more flexibility for cloud-first organisations.
-The optimal choice depends on your organisation’s size, growth trajectory, Azure commitment level, and negotiation leverage.
+The EA offers a 3-year commitment with tiered discounts, annual true-up flexibility, and the ability to negotiate additional discounts.
+However, the MCA is being positioned as an alternative with more flexibility for cloud-first organisations.
+The optimal choice depends on your size, growth trajectory, Azure commitment, and negotiation leverage.

 How can I reduce my Microsoft licensing costs?

-The highest-impact strategies: segment users across F3/E3/E5 plans based on actual requirements (15–25% savings), optimise Azure consumption through Reserved Instances and right-sizing (25–40% cloud savings), eliminate redundant licensing (5–15% savings), manage true-ups accurately to avoid over-reporting, negotiate the EA renewal with competitive leverage and independent benchmarks (15–25% additional discount), and evaluate Software Assurance value on a product-by-product basis.
+The highest-impact strategies: segment users across F3/E3/E5 plans based on actual requirements (15–25% savings), optimise Azure consumption through Reserved Instances and right-sizing (25–40% cloud savings), eliminate redundant licensing (5–15% savings), manage true-ups accurately, negotiate the EA renewal with competitive leverage and independent benchmarks (15–25% additional discount), and evaluate Software Assurance value product-by-product.
 Combined, these strategies typically deliver 20–35% total cost reduction.

 How does Microsoft 365 Copilot licensing work?

-Microsoft 365 Copilot is licensed at $30/user/month and requires a qualifying Microsoft 365 plan (E3 or E5) as a prerequisite.
+Microsoft 365 Copilot is licensed at $30/user/month and requires a qualifying M365 plan (E3 or E5) as prerequisite.
 Copilot cannot be purchased standalone.
-The total per-user cost for a Copilot-enabled user is $66/month (E3 + Copilot) or $87/month (E5 + Copilot).
-Copilot does not need to be deployed to all users — a phased rollout targeting high-value user segments provides cost control and ROI evidence before broader deployment.
+The total per-user cost is $66/month (E3 + Copilot) or $87/month (E5 + Copilot).
+Copilot does not need to be deployed to all users.
+A phased rollout targeting high-value user segments provides cost control and ROI evidence before broader deployment.

 What are the most common Microsoft audit findings?

-The most frequent audit findings involve Windows Server virtualisation miscounts (incorrect VM-to-core mapping), SQL Server edition discrepancies (Enterprise deployed where Standard is licensed), Microsoft 365 or Office deployment exceeding purchased quantities, and Dynamics 365 user count discrepancies.
-SPLA audits additionally examine monthly reporting accuracy for hosting providers.
-Most audit findings can be prevented through regular internal licence reviews using Microsoft’s SAM tools.
+The most frequent findings involve Windows Server virtualisation miscounts (incorrect VM-to-core mapping), SQL Server edition discrepancies (Enterprise deployed where Standard is licensed), Microsoft 365 or Office deployment exceeding purchased quantities, and Dynamics 365 user count discrepancies.
+Most findings can be prevented through regular internal licence reviews using Microsoft's SAM tools.

-Should I switch from an Enterprise Agreement to a Microsoft Customer Agreement?
+Should I switch from an EA to a Microsoft Customer Agreement?

 Evaluate both options at renewal.
 The EA provides stronger negotiation leverage through the 3-year commitment, predictable pricing, and established discount structures.
 The MCA provides more flexibility with shorter commitment terms and easier scaling.
 For organisations with stable Microsoft usage and strong negotiation positions, the EA typically delivers better economics.
-For organisations with rapidly changing requirements or those shifting heavily to cloud consumption, the MCA may provide better flexibility.
 Model both options across the full agreement period before deciding.

 How does Azure Hybrid Benefit reduce costs?

-Azure Hybrid Benefit allows enterprises with Windows Server or SQL Server licences covered by active Software Assurance to use those licences to offset Azure compute costs.
-For Windows Server VMs, this can save 40–55% on compute costs.
-For SQL Server on Azure VMs or Azure SQL Database, the savings can be 55% or more.
+Azure Hybrid Benefit allows enterprises with Windows Server or SQL Server licences covered by active SA to use those licences to offset Azure compute costs.
+For Windows Server VMs, this saves 40–55%.
+For SQL Server on Azure VMs or Azure SQL Database, savings can be 55% or more.
 The benefit is available on both reserved and pay-as-you-go instances.
-It is one of the highest-ROI benefits of maintaining Software Assurance on server products that are being migrated to Azure.
+It is one of the highest-ROI benefits of maintaining SA on server products being migrated to Azure.

 Microsoft Licensing Resources